-- 1 candidate, 2–3 evaluators (senior, junior, and optional faculty)
+- 1 candidate and 2–3 evaluators (senior, junior, and optional faculty)

-Task 1: Warm‐up (3 minutes) has two aims: to acquaint the candidate with the test format and to engage the candidate in a brief conversation with the evaluators about his/her background and educational interests.
+Warm‐up has two aims: to acquaint the candidate with the test format and to engage the candidate in a brief conversation with the evaluators about his/her background and educational interests.
 Candidates are encouraged to participate actively in the conversation and contribute to the development of topics by offering extended responses (rather than “yes” or “no”) and asking questions of the evaluators.

 During the lesson presentation, the evaluators ask a couple questions.
 These questions are similar to those that might be asked by undergraduates.
 During this task, candidates focus on promoting audience understanding of the topic being taught.

 Task 4: Video Questions